 I told the kids how my Auntie always said each person had her or his own personal reason for dancing, drumming, singing and for being present at a powwow.
 She said the people gathered around the arena were not only watching—we were participating as we formed a circle around the drums, singers and dancers.

+Throughout the day I ask the children to close their eyes and listen to the drums, and to imagine what it might have been like three hundred years ago.
 Multiple times I took the children to meet my friends, so they could have an opportunity to see and talk with American Indian fathers holding sleeping babies, and American Indian mothers laughing, while braiding their children’s hair.
 I want them to see happy Indians laughing and joking with each other.
 Humor is an important American Indian cultural trait.
 We believe it is of key importance not only to laugh, but also be able to laugh at ourselves.

 I wanted the kids to see American Indian children laughing, eating popcorn, being silly and playing the same games all children play.
 Then they had an opportunity to see those same children change into their dance regalia, have their hair braided, faces painted, become serious, quiet and focused, and prepare to dance.